Deor: Summary

 The text of the third vignette is ungrammatical and its meaning uncertain.
 In the 1930s, Kemp Malone influentially proposed that it talks about characters called Geat and Maethild, and that their story is the same as that told in the much later Scandinavian ballad known as the Power of the Harp.
 Variants of this ballad from all the Scandinavian nations are known, and in some of these variants the names of the protagonists are Gauti and Magnhild.
 Numerous other interpretations exist, including that the vignette is part of a well integrated narrative sequence and concerns Niðhad.

 The fourth vignette presents the thirty-year reign of Theodoric the Great.
 A possible connection between this and the preceding sections is that the Old English poem Waldere, as well as German and Old Norse analogues, have Widia, the son of Weland and Beaduhild, as one of Theodoric's foremost retainers.

 The fifth vignette comments on the miseries inflicted by Ermanaric of the Goths, implicitly following his usurpation of Theodoric's power as recounted in legendary Germanic-language stories.
 In Lorden's argument, these events too are ones which centrally feature Widia.

-The remainder of the poem (lines 28–42) turn to the narrator's own sorrow at having lost his position of privilege.
+The remainder of the poem (lines 28–42) turns to the narrator's own sorrow at having lost his position of privilege.
 At the poem's conclusion, we learn that this person (who, depending on the interpretation of the Old English, may be called Deor) reveals that he was once a great poet among the Heodenings, until he was displaced and sent wandering by Heorrenda, a more skillful poet.
 Once more, it is clear that the poem alludes to stories attested more widely in the medieval Germanic-speaking world.
 According to Norse mythology, the Heodenings (Hjaðningar) were involved in the never-ending "battle of the Heodenings", the Hjaðningavíg.
 Heorrenda (Hjarrandi) was also one of the names of the god Odin.

 Literary influence

-Deor had a profound influence on J. R. R. Tolkien, the refrain in particular—which he himself translated as "Time has passed since then, this too can pass"—decline and fall in Middle-earth being, according to Tom Shippey, a central theme of The Lord of the Rings.
+"Deor" had a profound influence on J. R. R. Tolkien, the refrain in particular—which he himself translated as "Time has passed since then, this too can pass"—decline and fall in Middle-earth being, according to Tom Shippey, a central theme of The Lord of the Rings.